jasonjac2/HMRC-MTD/README.md

 This is a description of how I implemented these using the HMRC Rest components developed by Ian Hamilton.

+Note that the Objects are from Ian's FMX Directory but may be ok in VCL (not tested

 There are 3 parts:

 I. Changes to the code in the components;